+Badges

-Badges What have your girls always wanted to do?
+What have your girls always wanted to do?

-Make their own movie, cook food from a different country, go geocaching, sleep under the stars, write a book of short stories, plant a garden.
+different country, go geocaching, sleep under the stars, write a book of short stories, plant a garden.
 Great news!
 They can learn to do all these things and more while earning Girl Scout badges.
 Badges are worn on the front of the vest or sash.